Resources for Students

-Our graduate students participate in every aspect of campus life – they have their own residence hall, may sign up for a meal plan, and use the Counseling Center, Health Center, and Recreation Center provide a variety of programs and opportunities.
-Child care and disability services are available to those who need it.
-Williamsburg is a growing college town within day-tripping distance of several major urban areas, including Washington, D.C.
+Graduate students have their own residence hall and may sign up for a meal plan.
+The Counseling Center, Health Center, and Recreation Center provide a variety of programs and opportunities.
+Child care and student accessibility services are available to those who need them.
+Williamsburg is a growing college town within day-trip distance of several major urban areas, including Washington, D.C.
 Try our Virtual Tour and explore our campus at your own pace.

-Most graduate students have financial support through teaching or research assistantships, and there are other funding opportunities to help cover research, travel, or conference costs.
-The weekly newsletter "Did You Know That?" keeps students informed of these and other resources.
+Most graduate students have financial support through teaching or research assistantships, but there are also other supplementary funding opportunities to help cover research, travel, or conference costs.
+If you have questions of a financial nature, begin with our Financial Matters FAQ page.